-- 12. The draft Local Plan has been subject to a Strategic Environmental Assessment (SEA) to assess its environmental impacts, a Sustainability Appraisal (SA) to assess environmental, economic and social effects and a Habitats Regulations Assessment (HRA) is being prepared. - 13.
-A key aspect of the draft Local Plan is to identify the amount of new jobs and homes needed and translate these into the provision of sufficient land. - 14.
-In brief, the draft City of Leicester Local Plan includes: - 1,712 dws per annum (29,104 dws over plan period to 2036)

-- Almost 5,000 dws of which are to be located in the Central Development Area (CDA), within which nine distinctive character areas are identified with a specific vision for each. - 9,827dws of which will be met through commitments (extant outline and full planning permissions as at 31 March 2019). - 2,594 dws of which will be through five strategic allocations, all to include 30% affordable housing and self-build/custom build plots: - i.
-Western Park Golf Course: 52.1 ha, 466 dws, seven permanent gypsy and traveller pitches, 20.5ha employment land.
+- 26. The City Council has subjected the draft Local Plan to a Strategic Environmental Assessment (SEA) to assess its environmental impacts and a Sustainability Appraisal (SA) to assess environmental, economic and social effects.
+A Habitats Regulations Assessment (HRA) is being prepared. - 27.
+A key aspect of the draft Local Plan is to identify the amount of new jobs and homes needed and translate these into the provision of sufficient land. - 28.
+In brief, the draft City of Leicester Local Plan includes: - 1,712 dws per annum (29,104 dws over plan period to 2036) - Almost 5,000 dws of which are to be located in the Central Development Area (CDA), within which nine distinctive character areas are identified with a specific vision for each. - 9,827 dws which will be met through existing commitments (extant outline and full planning permissions as at 31 March 2019). - 2,594 dws which will be met through five strategic allocations, all to include 30% affordable housing and self-build/custom build plots: - i.
+Western Park Golf Course: 52.1 hectares, 466 dws, seven permanent gypsy and traveller pitches, 20.5 hectares of employment land.
 Also City Council owned land in Blaby District submitted through Blaby District Council's 'Call for sites'. - ii.
-East of Ashton Green: 53 ha, 660 dws, new secondary school (1,200 pupils), includes small employment site. - iii.
-North of A46 Bypass: 33ha, 611 dws. - iv.
-Land west of Anstey Lane: 17 ha, 325 dws. - v.
-General Hospital site: 28 ha, 532 dws. - 1,486 dws of which will be small allocations outside the CDA. - 2,550 dws of which will be windfall and small sites. - Quantified unmet housing need of 7,742 dws to be redistributed through agreement with districts. - 15.
+East of Ashton Green: 53 hectares, 660 dws, new secondary school (1,200 pupils), includes small employment site.

+- iii.
+North of A46 Bypass: 33 hectares, 611 dws. - iv.
+Land west of Anstey Lane: 17 hectares, 325 dws. - v.
+General Hospital site: 28 hectares, 532 dws. - 1,486 dws of which will be small allocations outside the CDA. - 2,550 dws of which will be windfall and small sites. - Quantified unmet housing need of 7,742 dws to be redistributed through agreement with Leicestershire district councils and the County Council. - 29.
 Housing provision in the early years of the draft Local Plan will largely rely on existing housing sites being delivered including those with current planning permissions and allocations.
-Development of the strategic sites will be towards the later years, mainly due to the infrastructure needed to support new housing. - 16.
-To bring new jobs and investment to the City the draft Local Plan looks to: - continue the delivery of offices in the City Centre, with two proposed office allocations around the railway station and at Southampton Street; - Pioneer Park for science, research and innovation; - Cultural Quarter for business start-ups and creative industries; - New manufacturing, high quality new employment areas at former Western Park Golf Course, Beaumont Park and land east of Ashton Green: and - Retention of 'fit for purpose' textiles areas and neighbourhood employment areas. - 17.
-Infrastructure, retail and leisure growth and the strategic green network are also considered essential components for the strategy to deliver planned growth for Leicester.

-18. The draft Local Plan is supported by a wide range of evidence which has informed its formulation.
+Development of the strategic sites will be towards the later years, mainly due to the infrastructure needed to support new housing. - 30.
+To bring new jobs and investment to the City the draft Local Plan looks to: - continue the delivery of offices in the city centre, with two proposed office allocations around the railway station and at Southampton Street; - Pioneer Park for science, research and innovation; - the Cultural Quarter for business start-ups and creative industries; - new manufacturing, high quality new employment areas at the former Western Park Golf Course, Beaumont Park, and land east of Ashton Green; and - retention of 'fit for purpose' textiles areas and neighbourhood employment areas. - 31.
+Infrastructure, retail and leisure growth and the strategic green network are also considered essential components for the strategy to deliver planned growth for Leicester. - 32.
+The draft Local Plan is supported by a wide range of evidence which has informed its formulation.